JvanKatwijk/qt-dab/README.md

 the library and reopening it on switching channels.
 Therefore different versions exist for Linux and Windows.

 :information_source: Note that for including "soapy" in the configuration, soapy  software should have been installed.
-Be w]aware that the current version is developed on an Fedora box, the soapy library used does not seem compatible with the soapy library on Ubuntu.
+Be aware that the current version is developed on an Fedora box, the soapy library used does not seem compatible with the soapy library on Ubuntu.

 :information_source: Note that "pluto" can be compiled in: as the other support programs, when the device is selected, the support program will (try to) read in the functions of the device library.

-:-information_source: While device handler sources for UHD, Elad and Colibri arfe available, the status of these handlers is different: for UHD it is experimental though not tested lately, for Elad and Colibri they were in development once and incomplete.
+:-information_source: While device handler sources for UHD are available, the status for UHD is experimental though not tested lately.
+(Testers are welcome)

+One may choose between 'CONFIG += single' or 'CONFIG += double'.
+In the latter case (the default one, all computations in the "front end" are dome with double precision arithmetic.

 For X64 PC's one may choose the option `CONFIG+=PC` (for selecting SSE instructions).
 If unsure, use `CONFIG+=NO_SSE`.

-For letting the software show the transmitter and the azimuth, choose `CONFIG += tiiLib` (see step 4).
+Note that by default a choice is made for `CONFIG += tiiLib` (see step 4), the alternative opyion 'CONFIG+=preCompiled' will **NOT** work since it requires sources not available under an open source license.
+However, the built-in libraries allow access to a preconfigured database (see step 4).

 Step 3
 -----------------------------------------------------------------